 Material classification: K2.x

-The main wear criteria for gray cast iron milling are abrasive/flank wear and hot cracking.
+The primary factors that affect the wear of gray cast iron milling are abrasive/flank wear and hot cracking.

-For parts, tipping of the workpiece and surface quality are the main problems.
+As for the components, the tipping of the workpiece and surface quality are the primary concerns.

 Typical blade wearing